-Medical herbalists are taught to diagnose medicine in the same way as orthodox doctors but believe in treating a patient holistically to achieve the best results.
-This means treating the person, not the disease and getting to the root cause of the problem not just relieving symptoms.
-Herbalists encourage patients to play an active role in their own wellbeing.
-Herbalists mix individual medicines for each patient.
-We have studied herb/drug interactions and know which plants can be used safely with specific pharmaceuticals.
+We have studied herb/drug interactions and know which plants can be used safely with any pharmaceuticals you may be taking.
 We can work in partnership with your GP or other health care provider.
 As balanced, natural products, herbal medicines have few side effects and are often more gentle on the body than modern drugs.
 However, herbs are powerful and it is always recommended that you consult a fully qualified medical herbalist rather than self-medicating as the strength and potential interactions of some herbs may be missed.
-Members of the National Institute of Herbal Medicine www.nimh.org.uk carry the letters MNIMH after their name.
-This indicates that they have completed a stringent training regime to degree or postgraduate level, alongside a minimum 500 hours of clinical practice.
-Members must adhere to a strict code of ethics and a robust programme of Continuing Professional Development.
+Members of the National Institute of Herbal Medicine www.nimh.org.uk carry the letters MNIMH after our names.
+This indicates that we have completed a stringent training regime to degree or postgraduate level, alongside a minimum 500 hours of clinical practice.
+We have a strict code of ethics and a robust programme of Continuing Professional Development.

 Herbs can be prescribed in many different ways

 Once I’m satisfied that I understand the problem, I’ll write a prescription and make up a bespoke herbal medicine for you.
 Herbal medicines usually come as tinctures (alcohol extracts) or teas.
-Herbalists also make creams, lotions and ointments and may use glycerol extracts for children or for adults who do not want to take alcohol.
+Sometimes I might also make creams, lotions or ointments and may use glycerol extracts for children or for adults who do not want to take alcohol.